 If your employees are empowered to make smart choices, your company’s data is more likely to be safe.

-Put the right tools in place
+Put the right tools in place (like a password manager)

 Having the right tools in place from the beginning helps your employees create good security habits.
 It’s easier to help your employees start off on the right foot than it is to try to make a company-wide change further down the road after your employees have had the chance to develop their own bad habits.